geodesyMUC/ma2020-dgfi-dw/README.md

-# Analysis of non-linear station motions in terrestrial reference frame computations
+# Approximation of Non-Linear Post-Seismic Station Motions in the Context of Geodetic Reference Frames

-Masters Thesis: David Wallinger, DGFI. davidw01123@gmail.com 2019/2020
+Masters Thesis: David Wallinger, DGFI. davidw01123@gmail.com 2019/2020/2021

 ## About this repository

-This repository contains the MATLAB code for the master's thesis "Approximation of Non-Linear Post-Seismic Station Motions in the Context of Geodetic Reference Frames".
+This repository contains the MATLAB code and folder structure for the Masters Thesis "Approximation of Non-Linear Post-Seismic Station Motions in the Context of Geodetic Reference Frames".

 # Instructions

 A generic workflow consists of the following two steps:

-1. Pre-process data by converting the raw XYZ files to structured mat-files which can be read by main.
+1. "**convertData_XYZ2ENU.m**" - Pre-process data by converting the raw ASCII files containing the XYZ coordinates to structured mat-files which can be read by the main script.
-In this way, a coordinate conversion "XYZ to ENU" is also carried out ("convertData_XYZ2ENU.m").
+In the process, a coordinate conversion "XYZ to ENU" is also carried out.
+Both ENU and XYZ files are saved which can then be processed in the second step.
-1. Compute fitted values and optimized parameters ("main.m").
-Choose input files, settings, and parameters accordingly.
+1. "**main.m**" - Compute fitted values and optimized parameters, create plots .
+Choose input files, directories, settings, and parameters accordingly.

 For the stations processed in this work, the first step has been carried out already with the resulting mat-files stored in the corresponding data directory.
 This means that the main script can be executed right away.